How Rydzek set Guinness World Record

 With six world championship titles in Nordic combined, Johannes Rydzek is already a world record holder.
 But Rydzek chalked up another for the history books by setting a record in the world's steepest 50-meter sprint, officially recognised by Guinness World Records.

 27.69 seconds, 72 metres, 37 degrees: Theses are the numbers that formed the frame: In just 27.69 seconds, the determined young athlete from Oberstdorf sprinted up the famous 72-metre-high hill at a continuous gradient of at least 37 degrees.
-It was a magnificent achievement made possible with Continental know-how for maximum grip.
+It was a magnificent achievement made possible with our know-how for maximum grip.

 "Especially the last ten metres just before the top of the hill were incredibly hard.
 The shoes gave me enormous support here – especially on the smooth surface the sole gives me the decisive advantage," Rydzek said afterward.